miyako/4d-plugin-ql/README.md

 previous version was using a hidden function ``QLPreviewCopyData`` to generate preview.

-this API has been removed (at least, on Catalina).
+this API has been removed on Catalina and Big Sur.

 current version is using ``- synchronousGetData`` of the hidden ``QLPreview`` class.